Monadical-SAS/ML-take-home/README.md

  ### Frontend

- The frontend was implemented using React with Typescript and Tailwind as CSS framework.
+ The frontend was implemented using React with Typescript and SASS as CSS preprocessor.
 Basically it has the following structure:

  ```
 ├── README.md